-BIOL S310 Animal Physiology
+BIOL S310 Animal Physiology 4 credits (3+3)

 Chemical and physical principles underlying living processes, and the integration of these principles into the physiology of cells and whole organisms.
 Three hours lab per week required.
 Prerequisite: BIOL S105 and S106, CHEM S105 and S106, and MATH S107.